About Jargyle

 Uses

-• Secure Tunneling: Encrypt your network traffic using SSL/TLS or DTLS.
+Secure Tunneling: Encrypt your network traffic using SSL/TLS and DTLS.

-• Testing and Development: Simulate different network conditions and test SOCKS5 client/server implementations.
+Testing and Development: Simulate different network conditions and test SOCKS client/server implementations.

 Examples